Protecting Life in the Deep Seas

 Rhodolith and Mäerl Beds

-Mäerl and rhodolith beds are characterized by red algal concretions that form extensive benthic habitats.
+Mäerl and Rhodolith Beds are characterized by red algal concretions that form extensive benthic habitats.
 They largely occur in the mesophotic zone at 40-60m depth, but are also present in coastal waters.
-Their growth patterns result in a heterogenous community of branched coralline structures and multiple species of rhodolith.
-‘Mäerl’ refers to an area of calcified algae deposits or calcareous beds, while ‘rhodoliths’ are various forms of unattached calcareous algae nodules.
-The term ‘rhodolith bed’ includes maerl beds, by definition, however the latter cannot be said.
-These habitats have a very important role in climate regulation, they host high species richness, particularly fish assemblages, and are considered ecosystem engineers, owing to their complex structure and accumulation of dead material.
+Their growth patterns result in a heterogenous community of branched coralline structures and multiple species of Rhodolith.’Mäerl’ refers to an area of calcified algae deposits or calcareous beds, while ‘Rhodoliths’ are various forms of unattached calcareous algae nodules.
+The term ‘Rhodolith Bed’ includes Mäerl Beds, by definition.
+However, the latter cannot be said.
+These habitats have a very important role in climate regulation, they host high species richness, particularly fish assemblages, and are considered ecosystem engineers, owing to their complex structures and accumulation of dead material.

 All Media © Archipelagos Institute of Marine Conservation